 Basically, think "stealth fighter jet" when it comes to a dragonfly's ability to nab prey in flight quickly, effectively and intelligently.

 Their hunting strategy is impressive, but dragonflies' ability to rip apart prey takes their predatory prowess to another level.

 Dragonflies and damselflies are in the order Odonata, meaning "toothed ones."
 The reason for the title is their serrated mandibles.
-When hunting, dragonflies catch prey with their feet, tear off the wings with their sharp jaws so it can't escape, and scarf the sorry bug down, all without needing to land.
+When hunting, dragonflies catch prey with their feet, tear off the prey's wings with their sharp jaws so it can't escape, and scarf the sorry bug down, all without needing to land.

 Thankfully, dragonflies can't bite humans.
 The vast majority of species don't have mandibles strong enough to break the skin.
 Only a small handful of large species are capable of actually biting, but this only occurs as a defensive strategy.
 So there's no need to worry when you're walking around a dragonfly sanctuary (more on these below!).

 There are few species in the animal kingdom that can match the dragonfly for spectacular flying ability.
 Dragonflies have two sets of wings with muscles in the thorax that can work each wing independently.
 This allows them to change the angle of each wing and practice superior agility in the air.

 Dragonflies can fly in any direction, including sideways and backward, and can hover in a single spot for a minute or more.
 This amazing ability is one factor in their success as aerial ambush predators — they can move in on unsuspecting prey from any direction.

 Not only are they agile, but they're fast, with some species reaching a top speed of 18 miles per hour.
 They're also known for their feats of endurance.
 One species called the globe skimmer, Pantala flavescens, flies across an ocean during migration, logging 11,000 miles and snagging the title of world's longest insect migration.